ucsd-cse29/fa25/src/week5/lab5.md

 --------------------------------

 ### New GDB commands
-#### `start`
+#### `start [ARGUMENTS]`

-Sets the program to be run at the beginning of `main`.
+Starts the program with the specified arguments and pauses at the first line of `main`.

-#### `break [line number]`
+#### `break LINE_NUMBER`

 Sets a **breakpoint** at the specified line number. (**Breakpoint**: a line in the program at which GDB will stop at before the line executes.)

 #### `next`

-Execute the next line of code.
+Executes to the next line of code.

 #### `step`

-If the next line contains a function call, steps into that function call and stops at its first line.
-If there is no function call, behaves the same way as `next`.
+If the next line contains a function call, steps into the first line of the function.
+Otherwise, behaves the same way as `next`.

 #### `continue`

-Continues to run the program from the next line until the next breakpoint.
+Continues running the program until the next breakpoint.

 --

 ![Screenshot of GDB](gdb_line.png)

 The line that is shown above the `(gdb)` prompt *has not run yet*.
 It is the line that will run if you type `next`.

 ### Activity

 (clone the github classroom repo from here: <https://classroom.github.com/a/iSlIHwXP>)

 Part 3: Hacking
 ---------------------